ujagaga/ArduinounoLCDTFT/README.md

 I am using only Arduino Uno and a display with ILI9341 chip, so I removed all other support to make the code simpler and smaller.
 If I start using another display, I will add support for it based on existing C++ libraries.
+If you are not sure which LCD driver your screen uses, just try the code and open serial therminal.
+The first thing displayed via UART (baud 9600) is the LCD driver ID.
 I have also improoved the button debouncing significantly.

 This repo contains the original Adafruit and MCUFRIEND TFTLCD libraries and examples,